-With one of Delaware’s largest and most active bankruptcy practices, Richards Layton has been involved in virtually every major chapter 11 case filed in the state.
+With one of Delaware’s largest and most active bankruptcy practices, Richards Layton has amassed enormous experience handling major chapter 11 cases before the Delaware Bankruptcy Court.
 Our bankruptcy team’s thorough knowledge of Delaware’s laws and local procedures is invaluable to both clients and co-counsel.
-We were ranked 10th in the U.S. in number of active bankruptcy cases by The Deal in 2012.
+We were third in the U.S. in number of bankruptcy cases in The Deal’s 2015 league tables, with nearly 500 active cases.
 Recognized as leading bankruptcy counsel in virtually every major legal directory, we consistently receive top ranking in Chambers USA.

 Respected bankruptcy firms throughout the country rely on our expertise, regularly tapping us to serve as their co-counsel in many of the largest and most complex bankruptcy cases filed in Delaware.
 We represent debtors, lenders, acquirers, investors, and creditors from nearly every business sector, and our bankruptcy litigators prosecute and defend chapter 11 claims, preference actions, fraudulent conveyance claims, challenges to acquisitions, and all other litigation arising in bankruptcy.